diego-mazon/product-search/README.md

 exp-data-analysis.ipynb contains exploratory data analysis relevant for this problem.

 cosine_similarity.py contains a transformer object that computes the cosine similarity between each pair of "documents" (eg, search term and product title).
-It takes two pandas-dataframe column names and a model (eg, TfidfVectorizer instance object) as inputs and it returrns a numpy array n x 1 (with n the number of rows of the original dataframe) with the cosine similarity for each pair of documents.
-It is compatible with scikit-learn FeatureUniopn and GridSearsch.
+It takes two pandas-dataframe column names and a model (eg, TfidfVectorizer instance object) as inputs and it returns a n x 1 numpy array (with n the number of rows of the original dataframe) with the cosine similarity for each pair of documents.
+It is compatible with scikit-learn FeatureUnion and GridSearsch.